• About

 Show Ring | Big Island, VA | 2019

-Professor Wiggins - Higher Education
+Professor Wiggins: Higher Education

 MCHL WGGNS May 2, 2019

 You read that right, but we'll get to the dirty deets later.
 Whoa, the last three months just whizzed by.
-Long of the short, all is chill in Wiggyland.
+Long of the short; all is chill in Wiggyland.
 Yay.
 I've been trying on some new clothes, taking off some used.
-I'm still living in Lynchburg, VA with the always inspiring Dee W Loizou.
-We've perfected our spicy fish-sauce sauce.
+I'm still living in Lynchburg, VA with the always inspiring Dee W. We've perfected our spicy fish-sauce sauce.
 Yes, I'm still vegetarian but this Thai dish we love requires the Red Boat, so we tread lightly and nom, nom, nom the bejesus outta that dish.
 I took photos for a wedding.
 My god, that was hard.
 Probably won't do that again.
 Thankfully the bride and groom are the best people on the planet.
-I took on a bookkeeping job for my dear friends at Riverviews...what!
+I took on a bookkeeping job for my dear friends at Riverviews.
+What?!
 Yes, I hear you screaming.
 It's just temporary, people.
 No, I'm not moving back to NYC just yet.
 But I miss it.
 Dearly.
 Took photos for a fundraising event.
 Umm, super hard.
-But I did it all in character, with a British accent, in striped tights.
-For the challenge.
-Oh, I would do that again.
-For sure.
+But I did it all in character, with a British accent, in striped tights—for the challenge.
 Makes picture taking wildly mysterious.
 And fun.
-I did a few promo videos, bought a battery powered light kit, started using my flash a bit more for stills, and yeah, I taught an Introduction to Digital Photography class and an Advanced Digital Filmmaking class at the local liberal arts joint just up the street.
+I did a few promo videos, bought a battery powered light kit, started using my flash a bit more for stills, and I taught an Introduction to Digital Photography class and an Advanced Digital Filmmaking class at the local liberal arts joint just up the street.
 It's called Randolph College.
 Used to be all women.
 Then that changed in 2006.
 I had 19 students and 16 were women.
 So who knows.
 I began teaching in February.
 Unfortunately I missed the first 11 classes of the semester because I came in as a pinch-hitter.
 Probably won't do that again.
 So hard.
 But I would do it all again if given a full semester.
 I taught four classes a week for a total of nine hours.
 4.5 hours on Monday and 4.5 hours on Thursday.
-But you know what, that shizzle was a full-time job.
+But you know what? that shizzle was a full-time job.
 Seriously.
 Best paying gig I've had in Lynchburg, but damn, brother barely had time to rest.
-But I kinda loved it?
+But I, kinda loved it?
 I know it's trite, but mad respect to all the teachers out there.
 Bring it in for a group hug!
 Yesterday was my last day.
 Graded all the students, sent each a personal note of gratitude, and then I noticed I hadn't written a blog post in three months.
 Whizzed by.
 The picture up top was taken at a show ring in Big Island, VA.
 I imagine myself sitting on those aluminum bleachers just taking it all in.
 Beautiful scenery, nice and quiet, just me and the cool breeze.
 What a spectacle.
 What a show.
 What a gift.

 Might as well be happy.